CodeProSpecialist/Bear-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 ***** Then you need to realize that it is a bear market. *****

+A bear market is not always identified as a 100% recession, although a bear market can precede a recession.
+A bear market can also precede an all-out widespread stock market crash, so be careful.

 Trading in a bear market is effective when only being strict about purchasing ETF Funds that are Bearish on the Short side.